The Cost of Inflation: Inflation and the size of price change

-\paragraph{Terminology: inflation vs.\ the price-index growth.} In what follows, we refer to the money-injection rate $\pi$ as the `rate of inflation' because in steady state the rate of growth in the price level is equal to money-injection rate.
-In contrast, we refer to short-run or transient change in the price-level as the change in the average price level.
-With this convention, statements such as ``the price index grows more slowly than inflation'' mean that the transient growth of the price index is below its steady-state rate implied by the money injection rate.
+A word on terminology.
+We refer to the money-injection rate $\pi$ as the rate of inflation because in steady state the rate of growth of the price level equals the money-injection rate; short-run or transient changes in the price level we call changes in the average price level.
+With this convention, statements such as ``the price index grows more slowly than inflation'' mean that the transient growth of the price index is below its steady-state rate implied by the money-injection rate.
+Throughout the analytical sections we consider small shocks and, to leading order, write $\pi$ for the per-period inflation rate $\log(1+\pi)$; the two agree up to $O(\pi^{2})$, a difference absorbed into the $o(\pi)$ remainders of our results.
+The compounding gross factor $(1+\pi)$ is retained wherever it accumulates across periods---in particular the money recursion $\mathbf 1^\top\mathbf m_t=(1+\pi)^t$ and the per-period spectral discount factor $\lambda_2(1+\pi)^{-1}$.

-\begin{theo}[Bounded price-index growth in the transient under flexible prices] Assume fully flexible prices and a constant-rate monetary injection of size $\pi$.
+\begin{theorem}[Bounded price-index growth in the transient under flexible prices] Assume fully flexible prices and a constant-rate monetary injection of size $\pi$.
 Let $\phi_T$ denote the degree-weighted average size of price change at time $T$ (using the weighting exponent $\zeta$; see Def.~\ref{def:size_price_change}).
-Under the standing assumptions stated earlier, there exists a threshold exponent $\zeta^{*}>0$ such that for any $\zeta<\zeta^{*}$ and for all horizons $T$,
+Under the standing assumptions stated earlier, there exists a threshold exponent $\zeta^{*}>0$ such that for any $\zeta<\zeta^{*}$ and for all horizons $T$, in the small-$\pi$ analytical regime of Section~\ref{subsec:analytical_regime},